Best Travel Movies

 This movie is based on the book “Into the Wild” by Joh Krakauer who has also written the book “Into Thin Air” from which the movie “Everest” is based on.

 Movie Trailer: Into the Wild

 This movie is based on a book by the same name written by Isak Dinesen.
 It is about a wealthy Danish woman (Karen Blixen) who visits and falls in love with Kenya.
 She goes ahead to engage in different activities like dairy and coffee farming while passionately falling in Love with a Game Hunter, Denys Finch Hatton.
 To learn more about the story you can visit the Karen Blixen Museum in Nairobi Kenya.

 Main Cast: Robert Redford, Klaus Maria Brandauer, and Meryl Streep

 The Darjeeling Limited

-I love trains; especially the slow long distance ones with sleepers and view windows.
-The Darling Limited is one the movies that shows you what it feels like being in a slow-moving train over a long distance.
+I love trains; especially the slow long-distance ones with sleepers and view windows.
+Darling Limited is one of the movies that shows you what it feels like being in a slow-moving train over a long distance.
 You pass through forests, local settlements, towns, and farms.
 The experience is amazing.
 This movie tells a story of three brothers who after the funeral of their father one year ago, reunites and takes a train trip to India.
 During their travel, they fight, bond and enjoy great local experiences.